 - Adequate drainage: Backflow assemblies must not be installed in locations subject to flooding.
 Vault/enclosure installations must be provided with adequate drainage and drains may not be connected to sewers of any kind, catch basins, below the flood rim of swales or riverbanks.
 A sump pump will be required if vaults are unable to be kept free of standing water.
 Sump pump discharge piping must meet vault drainage requirements as stated herein.

 - Vault lids with hinged frame and covers (Oldcastle Infrastructure or equivalent): where applicable use Center-Offset frame and cover lids (Oldcastle Infrastructure or equivalent).
 These will allow for necessary clearance for ladders in single assembly installations.
 For multiple assemblies in a common vault, (Oldcastle Infrastructure or equivalent) centered frame & cover lids may better accommodate installation criteria.
-For parking lot, driveway, loading dock areas and/or heavy commercial traffic applications, a minimum of EJ USA Inc. #8217, 36” X 36” or #8217-Double 36” X 74” frame and covers or equivalent must be used.
+For parking lot, driveway, loading dock applications and/or heavy commercial traffic applications, a minimum of EJ USA Inc. #8217, 36” X 36” or #8217-Double 36” X 74” frame and covers or equivalent must be used.
 As determined by the Water Bureau, part #8197, 36” X 36” or #8197-Double, 36” X 74” frame and covers may be required.
 Manhole covers are not permitted.

 - An approved rigidly mounted ladder, with an extension which extends 3’ above the vault lid (Oldcastle Infrastructure Pull-Up Extension, Bilco LU-1 or equivalent) is required if the vault or chamber is 4’ or greater in depth.
 The ladder must be mounted vertically in the entryway of the vault or chamber and be securely anchored at top and bottom.
 Ladder orientation must not impede clear access to the assembly and/or vault floor.
 The top and bottom rungs must be within 12” of the opening and floor, respectively.
 All rungs must have at least 7” of toe clearance, with the exception; if the top rung is at the same elevation as the opening the clearance may be no less than 2.5”.
 The ladder must not encroach on the installation clearances for the type of assembly required.
 For single & multiple assembly installations, refer to item #2 above to ensure proper ladder placement.